Vegetable gardening tips

 What do seeds need in order for them to germinate?
 Air, moisture, good soil and the right temperatures.
 When the seeds assimilate or absorb water and food surrounding the inside of the seed they will convert this from starch to sugar.
 This is when the embryo (seed shell) will start to grow.

 Eventually, it will burst out of its hard shell.
 You will now have a vegetable seedling.
-Your seeds will now began to take food and water from you or your watering system.
+Your seed plantings will now begin to take food and water from you or your watering system.
 This is also the time when you will need to do your best to increase the chances of growing these seeds into a vegetable, fruit, pepper for healthy edible food.
 Where and How to plant your garden vegetables

 Vegetable gardening tips

 Here are some tips on preparing your ground for a vegetable garden.
 It does not matter if you start with seeds or small plants the process is basically the same.
 Choose a good location.

-Preferably a west location as this side will have plenty of sun.
+Preferably a west location on this side will have plenty of sunshine.
 The Southwestern sun can be brutal during the mid-summer months.
 It can burn the skin of most vegetables.
 You might want to provide your plants with some type of shade cloth during June, July, August and sometimes September.
 You could plant them in morning sun and afternoon shade.

 Readings less than 7.0 indicate acidy soil, while higher readings indicate high alkaline.
 The dry Southwest will usually have high alkaline soil.
 A soil acidified will help correct alkaline soils.
 Lime will help correct high acidic dirt.